 Today marks one week since I returned to days of habit after my ten-day retreat to the Blue Ridge Mountains of Southwest Virginia.
 Every time I return to that area, I locate a special sense of soul rejuvenation.
 This year was a bit different than previous years.
 Rather than hitting the road for a daily dose of off the beaten path exploratory field trips, I anchored myself to the cabin by the lake for a week.

-A Morning of Levels by admin
+A Morning of Levels /

 I sipped coffee by the lake this morning just to process this day infamously and always to be known as 9/11.
 Sitting in the Blue Ridge sunshine, I remembered watching the events of that morning.
 It remains a day of horrors as the world changed and unfolded minute by minute.
 Despite the ugliness of the day, the heroes were the winners - the coworkers, the bystanders, the emergency response personnel, the nurses, the single parents, the teachers, the rich, the poor, the hurting, and the Average Joe.

-as big a gift by admin
+Read Moreas big a gift /

 As the sunshine warmed my face, I sipped my morning coffee during my commute to the east.
 Listening to what the words had to say, these lyrics were as big a gift as the day.